 Nearly 80% of the principals surveyed rated the suitability of their building as "excellent" or "good", while 20% said their building's suitability was "fair" or "poor".

-The responses were also analyzed by each school's FRPL percentage.
-The average school FRPL percentage of the principals who rated their school's suitability as "fair" or "poor" was slightly higher than the average school percentage of the principals who rated their school's suitability as "excellent" or "good".
+suitability as "fair" or "poor" was slightly higher than the average school percentage of the principals who rated their school's suitability as "excellent" or "good".